Coal markets brace for China reaction after prices near 600 yuan threshold

 A senior official at top utility Huaneng said a stable coal price was an increasingly important issue ahead of the Communist Party Congress this fall.

-"Our internal discussion with NDRC officials showed that the agency is keen on stabilising prices and making sure utilities get enough supply during summer in preparation for the Congress meeting," the official said.
+"Our internal discussion with NDRC officials showed that the agency is keen on stabilizing prices and making sure utilities get enough supply during summer in preparation for the Congress meeting," the official said.

 (Reporting by Meng Meng and Josephine Mason; Additional reporting by Muyu Xu; Editing by Christian Schmollinger)